lambda2/moon_raker/README.rst

 Rails Routes Integration
 ========================

-Apipie is able to load the information about the paths based on the routes defined in the Rails application, by using the `api!` keyword in the DSL.
+MoonRaker is able to load the information about the paths based on the routes defined in the Rails application, by using the `api!` keyword in the DSL.

 It should be usable out of box, however, one might want to do some customization (such as omitting some implicit parameters in the path etc.).
-For this kind of customizations one can create a new formatter and pass as the ``Apipie.configuration.routes_formatter`` option, like this:
+For this kind of customizations one can create a new formatter and pass as the ``MoonRaker.configuration.routes_formatter`` option, like this:

 .. code:: ruby

-   class MyFormatter < Apipie::RoutesFormatter
+   class MyFormatter < MoonRaker::RoutesFormatter
      def format_path(route)
        super.gsub(/\(.*?\)/, '').gsub('//','') # hide all implicit parameters end end

-   Apipie.configure do |config|
+   MoonRaker.configure do |config|
     ...
     config.routes_formatter = MyFormatter.new
     ...